By Christopher Ryan – President, Fusion Marketing Partners

 About the Author

 Christopher Ryan is a prominent expert in business-to-business marketing strategies.
 He was a senior marketing executive at Sybase, PeopleSoft, Group 1 Software, and other companies before founding Fusion Marketing Partners.
-Mr. Ryan’s most recent book, HOW TO CREATE AN UNSTOPPABLE MARKETING AND SALES MACHINE, is available at Amazon.com and Barnes & Noble.
+Mr. Ryan’s most recent book, Winning B2B Marketing, is available at Amazon.com.